 The fact is, depending on the size of your organization and facilities, you can lower your electric bill by thousands of dollars every month by taking a few easy steps to increase the energy efficiency of your offices.
 Here’s a rundown of the specific tips and simple changes you can make that can add up to short-term and long-term energy savings for your business.

 - Get an energy audit

 Nothing gets the heart racing like the word “audit.”
 While this may not sound like a good thing at first, when it comes to your business energy costs and usage, it really is.
 Most utility companies offer free business energy audits to their commercial customers.
 They can help you figure out where your money is going every month, how to increase energy efficiency and where you can make adjustments to lower your electric bill.

-- Not in use?
-Then turn those lights and equipment off.
+- When not in use, turn those lights and equipment off

 This one may seem pretty obvious, but you’d be surprised how much juice all those computers, monitors, printers and more consume sitting unused but left on.
 By making sure they’re in “sleep mode” or turned off completely overnight, you won’t be paying for electricity you’re not even using.
 Make it someone's nightly routine to take a quick tour of the office and flip the OFF switch on idle equipment.
 That goes for breakroom devices like microwaves, coffeemakers, radios and TVs, too.
 Make sure these energy vampires are plugged into a single powerstrip, so they can be turned off all at once on the way out the door.

 - Take advantage of natural sunlight as often as you can